jbandi/eeboo/README.md

-This project represents the API & backend Service for the eeboo project
+This project represents API and backend services for the eeboo application.

+The main application is implemented with node.js using the express framework.
+It serves the REACT SPA application under web/build/index.html and provides a RESTful API.

-Below you will find some information on how to perform common tasks
+Below you will find some information on how to install the software and perform common tasks

+## Table of Contents
 - [Requirements](#Requirements)
 - [Installation](#Installation)
 - [Run](#Run)